 If the plants are in the vegetative stage and optimal environmental conditions (a low moisture content with substantial temperature swing between day and night is appreciated), the growth is quite fast and you can get blooms already after 2 to 3 years after birth.

-Matucana must be grown in a very porous and draining soil.
-It can be composed largely by sand, lapilli and gravel.
-To encourage the development of a dense network of spine, the quality of the nutrients in the substrate is very important.
+Matucana must be grown in very porous and draining soil.
+It can be composed largely by sand, lapilli, and gravel.
+To encourage the development of a dense network of the spine, the quality of the nutrients in the substrate is very important.
 The soil must be rich in potassium, poor in nitrogen.
 Since the roots are very delicate and subject to rot, the soil should be kept as dry as possible.
 Do not forget that in their natural environment these plants grow in steep and inaccessible places.

 Learn more at How to Grow and Care for Matucana.